JoseQuintas/dlgauto/README.md

 a caption           ( CFG_CAPTION )
 a variable          ( CFG_VALUE )
 a validation        ( CFG_VALID )

-on gui the object label, no matter about name on gui the object textbox   ( CFG_FCONTROL )
+GUI have label and textbox
+label (CFG_CCONTROL)
+textbox (CFG_FCONTROL)

 if the field is a key to another file

 table to make search    ( CFG_VTABLE )
 field destination       ( CFG_VFIELD )
 field to show content   ( CFG_VSHOW )

-on gui the label object ( CFG_VCONTROL )
-need space to its len   ( CFG_VLEN )
+The label for this information on GUI: ( CFG_VCONTROL ) it is needed to know size for this label ( CFG_VLEN )

 on gui buttons have action ( CFG_ACTION )

-check ch if there are more configuration
+check ch if there are elements added